jsmootiv/jsmootiv.github.io/_posts/2017-06-19-use-fancyhands-to-setup-supermarket-cards.md

 ---
 layout: post
 title: Use FancyHands to setup supermarket cards
+tags:
+  - vascript
 ---

 A few years ago, I started using an affordable virtual assistant service called [FancyHands](http://fhands.com/X0PzeM8) and absolutely fell in love.

 At the time the quality was phenomenal.
 I had FancyHands compile reports, book meetings, make calls, etc.